uyennguyen30696/employee-tracker/README.md

 This is an CLI application that uses node, inquirer, and MySQL to prompt the user for managing options in the employee database, including:

-* View all departments, roles, and employees
+* View all departments, roles, and employees in a combined table

 * View employees sorted by department, roles, or managers

+* View the lists of department and roles

 * Add and delete employees

-* Update employees (department, role, salary, and manager)
+* Update employees (department, role, and manager)

 The database is designed as followed: